wso2/docs-is/en/docs/guides/access-delegation/get-user-claims-as-a-jwt.md

 ## Get JWT token with claims

-1. Call the `validate` method of the `OAuth2ValidationService` to send a request with the user claims and recieve a JWT token as shown below.
+1. Call the `validate` method of `OAuth2ValidationService` to send a request with the user claims and recieve a JWT token as shown below.
 For more information, see [OAuth Token Validation Using SOAP Service](../oauth-token-validation)

     Note that the response contains the recieved JWT token under the `<tokenString>` element.
     If there are no requested claim URIs defined, all the claims that carry values for the user are returned.